SrutiG/YumBot/README.md

-# Flask Boilerplate
+# YumBot

 ## Description
-A starting point for new flask applications
+A web application providing customized recipes created by the YumBot

 ## How to run
 First ensure that you have Python version 2.6+ installed on your machine.
 To confirm,